RobotLocomotion/drake/geometry/render_gltf_client/test/README.md

 bazel-testlogs/geometry/render_gltf_client/py/integration_test/test.outputs
 ```

+#### Updating reference glTF files for the tests

-If a meaningful change has been made to VTK or how Drake uses VTK the reference
+If a meaningful change has been made to VTK or how Drake uses VTK, the reference
 glTF files will probably no longer be a valid reference.
 The simplest way to
 update the reference files is to look at the test results (located in the
-path above), manually inspect and confirm the differences in glTF files from
+path above), manually inspect and confirm the differences between the old and
-the old reference to the new test glTF files is expected and correct and then
-to simply change update the reference glTF files to use the new files created
+the new glTF files, and then simply update the reference glTF files to the new
-by the failed test.
+files created by the failed test.

+**Note** To avoid committing large glTF files, be sure to delete the entire
+`buffers` entry which contains texture data and bloats the file size.
+That
+field is not used at all in the glTF test.

 ## Prototyping your own Server
 If everything is running as expected, then you can begin changing the